Affine plane

+An affine coordinate system on a plane, defined by axes e_{1} and e_{2}.

 In geometry, an affine plane is a two-dimensional affine space.

 Definitions

 There are two ways to formally define affine planes, which are equivalent for affine planes over a field.

 The first way consists in defining an affine plane as a set on which a vector space of dimension two acts simply transitively.
 Intuitively, this means that an affine plane is a vector space of dimension two in which one has "forgotten" where the origin is.

 The second way occurs in incidence geometry, where an affine plane is defined as an abstract system of points and lines satisfying a system of axioms.

 Coordinates and isomorphism

 All the affine planes defined over a field are isomorphic.
 More precisely, the choice of an affine coordinate system (or, in the real case, a Cartesian coordinate system) for an affine plane $P$ over a field $F$ induces an isomorphism of affine planes between $P$ and $F^2$.

 In the more general situation, where the affine planes are not defined over a field, they will in general not be isomorphic.
 Two affine planes arising from the same non-Desarguesian projective plane by the removal of different lines may not be isomorphic.